• Skip to primary navigation

 • 2 tablespoon dairy free butter

-• 1 teaspoon fish seasoning see notes
+• 1 teaspoon seafood seasoning see notes

 • olive oil as needed for frying